 Largemouth bass abundance has increased in the Delta over the past few decades (Brown and Michniuk 2007).
 Although largemouth bass are not pelagic, their presence at the boundary between the littoral and pelagic zones makes it probable that they opportunistically consume pelagic fishes.
-The increase in salvage of largemouth bass occurred during the time period when Brazilian waterweed (Egeria densa) was expanding its range in the Delta (Brown and Michniuk 2007).
+The increase in salvage of largemouth bass occurred during the period when Brazilian waterweed (Egeria densa) was expanding its range in the Delta (Brown and Michniuk 2007).
 The beds of Brazilian waterweed provide good habitat for largemouth bass and other species of centrarchids.
 Largemouth bass have a much more limited distribution in the estuary than striped bass, but a higher per capita impact on small fishes (Nobriga and Feyrer 2007).
 Increases in largemouth bass may have had a particularly important effect on threadfin shad and striped bass, whose earlier life stages occur in littoral habitat (Grimaldo et al. 2004; Nobriga and Feyrer 2007).

 Invasive Mississippi silverside is another potentially important predator of larval and pelagic fishes in the Delta.
 This introduced species was not believed to be an important predator on delta smelt, but studies using DNA techniques detected the presence of delta smelt in the guts of 12.5% of Mississippi silversides sampled in midchannel trawls across a variety of habitats in the north Delta and identified turbidity as a significant predictor of predation (Baerwald et al. 2012; Schreier et al. 2016).
 This finding may suggest that predation impacts could be significant, given the increasing numbers of Mississippi silversides in the Delta (Mahardja et al. 2016) and decreasing trends in turbidity (Feyrer et al. 2007).